Cut Flower Garden Dos and Don’ts for Beginners

 When you pinch or snip a plant’s early buds, you remove the center, main stem, which forces the plant to grow two new stems below the cut leaf nodes.

-By pinching the flowers, plants can become bushier and full with larger blooms.
+By pinching the flowers, flower production increases, and stems are lengthened.
+Plants can become bushier and full with larger blooms.
 It also helps prevent plants from becoming leggy and lanky.

 yarrow